ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 # Federation

-We explain how multiple, independent Transparency Services can be composed to distribute supply chains without a single transparency authority trusted by all parties.

-Multiple SCITT instances, governed and operated by different organizations.
+> **Editor's note**
+>
+> This section needs work.

+Multiple, independently-operated transparency services can help secure distributed supply chains, without the need for a single, centralized service trusted by all parties.
+For example, multiple SCITT instances may be governed and operated by different organizations that do not trust one another.

+This may involve registering the same Claims at different transparency services, each with their own purpose and registration policy.
+This may also involve attaching multiple Receipts to the same Claims, each Receipt endorsing the Issuer signature and a subset of prior Receipts, and each TS verifying prior Receipts as part of their registration policy.

 For example,
-- a small, simple SCITT instance may keep track specifically of the software used for operating SCITT services.
-- an air-gapped data center may operate its own SCITT Registry to retain full control and auditing of its software supplies.

-How?
-- Policy-based.
-Within an organization, local Verifiers contact an authoritative SCITT that records the latest policies associated with classes of Artifacts; these policies indicate which Issuers and Registries are trusted for verifying signed Transparent Claims for these Artifacts.

-- Other federation mechanisms?

-We'd like to attach multiple Receipts to the same signed Claims, each Receipt endorsing the Issuer signature and a subset of prior Receipts.
-This involves down-stream Registries verifying and recording these Receipts before issuing their own Receipts.
+a supplier TS may provide a complete, authoritative Registry for some kind of Claims, whereas a consumer TS may collect different kinds of Claims to ensure complete auditing for a specific use case, and possibly require additional reviews before registering some of these claims.

 # Transparency Service API

+> **Editor's Note**
+>
-Editor's Note: this may be moved to appendix.
+> This may be moved to appendix.

 ## Messages